myrrlyn/myrrlyn.net/source/uses.html.md

 I have not yet changed my MacBook to use anything other than macOS, so, I use that as well, though without nearly the fluency that I do Arch.

+I haven’t used Windows personally in about two or three years, though I use it at work.
+It’s still a good OS; I just personally prefer Arch+KDE at the moment.

 ## Desktop Environments

 KDE’s [Plasma 5][10].
 I know, I know; the only way I could get more generic and boring is if I used GNOME.
 It works tremendously and I don’t use Vim either;
-I’ve resigned myself to not being “cool”.
-Plus, KDE Connect pairing with my phone is very convenient.
+I’ve resigned myself to not being “cool”. <del>Plus, KDE Connect pairing with my phone is very convenient.</del>

 ## Editors